ParitoshBh/home-assistant.io/source/_integrations/appwrite.markdown

 With the **Appwrite** {% term integration %}, you can execute functions in your self-hosted Appwrite instance or their cloud offering.

-The integration provides an action in the format `appwrite.execute_function_<instance_id>` which can be used to trigger functions.
+The integration provides an action for each available function in the format `appwrite.<instance_id>_<function_id>` (function_id is slugified) which can be used to trigger a function.
 Multiple Appwrite instances are supported, but each must have a unique project ID in your Home Assistant configuration.

 {% include integrations/config_flow.md %}